rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 **DEFENSIVE BASE FEATURE.** +Dodge when using steps. maybe something more (additional movespeed?).
 TEMP: +2 Dodge até início do próximo turno na primeira vez que vc gastar passos no turno.

 ### Dancer Feats
-Beggining at level 2, every time you gain a level in Dancer you gain a Dancer Feat.
+Beginning at level 2, every time you gain a level in Dancer you gain a Dancer Feat.
 You may instead of a Dancer feat take a Specialist or General Feat of your choice.

-{{note
-#### Danças Marciais

-Técnicas fascinantes que os tornam experts e dominantes no combate, alguns dos poderes de Dancer são as "Danças Marciais".
-Elas tem a nomenclatura de "**Dança da(o) \_\_\_\_**"

-Esses poderes funcionam como habilidades ativas que custam uma Ação, 2PM e 2 **Passos de Vento** para executar (a não ser que a descrição do poder diga outra coisa). maybe add option to upcast?

-}}
-- **Dança da Restauração.** Escolha um aliado que consegue ver. ele recupera PRE+1d4 de HP. (maybe remove, just keep temp HP one.
-Add scaling and stuff?)
-- **Dança da Inspiração.** Seus aliados que conseguem te ver ganham o seu bônus dos passos do Vento gastos com essa habilidade, e ganham vantagem na próxima ação até o seu próximo turno.
-Você pode escolher gastar mais que 2 **Passos de Vento** ao executar essa dança (o total é limitado pelo seu nível).
-- **Dança da Velocidade.** ganha move speed (and/or dodge?) pela cena e dá burst de move speed pra aliado(s)
-- **Dança do Desespero.** Gasta todos os passos. dá dano dobrado. custa HP e causa exaustão.
-- **Dança do Vento.** Ganhe 4 **Passos do Vento**.
-- **Dança do Enxame**.
-Ação (X\*3 **Passos de Vento**, X\*2MP).
-Você pode realizar X ataques esse turno, cada um com o efeito de 3 **Passos de Vento**.
-Reword to something better later

-- outras danças
-	- temp HP (area)
-	- temp MP (self)
-	- dance through enemies and damage them
-	- whirlwind attack (on future levels can increase radius)

 Feat Ideas:
 - roll performance to get buffs